hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    Use the command `ssh -o "SetEnv SECRET=XXX...` and the password `segfault` to log back in to your server.
 If you do not use the same SECRET and instead just do `ssh root@segfault.net` then a new server with a new /sec filesystem will be created for you.
 Alternatively use `ssh secret@NNN.segfault.net` with the password `segfault` and, when asked, your SECRET.
 There is also help for [PuTTy](putty/), [WinSCP](winscp/) and [Termius](termius/).

-1. **My files are gone when I log in again**
+1. **My files are gone when I log back in again**
    You did not set the `-o SetEnv "SECRET=XXX..."`.
-This means a brand new server was created when you logged in again.
+This means a brand new server was created when you logged in the second time.

+1. **How long will the server run?**
+   Forever if you stay logged in (active session) or log in at least once every 6 days.
+Auto-shutdown may occur if there is no shell running (in tmux or screen) and nobody has logged in for 1.5 days.
+A server may shut down during major software upgrades or due to abuse.
+No data in /sec is ever deleted or lost (even if shut down) and your data in /sec becomes available again on your next log in (but you may have to start your background processes again).
+These limits do not apply to [cool users](../upgrade/).

-1. **My processes disappear after log out**
+1. **My processes disappear after I log out**
-   The system shuts down servers that have not been logged into after 24h.
-Run `tmux` to extend this to 6 days (but dont forget to log in at least once every 6 days).
-Your data will get wiped after 180 days without log in.
+   See above.

+1. **Why are my changes lost?**<a id="lost"></a>
+   Data in your home directory and in /sec, /onion and /everyone are never lost.
+They are permanent (unless you delete the data).
+Data in (/usr, /tmp, ...) is only valid for the duration of the session and will disappear when you log out.
+You can use `apt install` and `pipx install` etc but the package can only be used until you log out.
+Alternatively you can install any package to `/sec/usr`.

 1. **Why do I get resource errors?**<a id="quota"></a>
    You likely got `out of heap memory`, `resource temporarily unavailable` or `Disk quota exceeded`.
 The FREE service is [restricted](../free/) and the outbound traffic is throttled.
 Ask us for a secret [token](../toekn/) to get more resources.
 Tokens are FREE for anyone working on a cool project.